zsteinmetz/zsteinmetz.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Excited about R, data analysis, and open science.
+Fascinated with R, data analysis, and open science.
 Currently into microplastics in agricultural soil.

 <br>